Last updated:

 There are several areas of ongoing support that are needed in the recovery phase from a fire.
 These include rebuilding homes or repairing damage, soil remediation, temporary housing, physical and mental health, assistance for survivors in navigating disaster recovery resources, community and economic development, agricultural support and livelihood/income support.

-People already in vulnerable situations before a disaster – older adults, undocumented and mixed-status families, people living with physical or mental health challenges, and people living in poverty – may find their circumstances worsened in the face of disaster and continue to face challenges during the recovery phase.
+People in marginalized and at-risk situations before a disaster – older adults, undocumented and mixed-status families, people living with physical or mental health challenges, and people living in poverty – may find their circumstances worsened in the face of disaster and continue to face challenges during the recovery phase.

-Organizations working with at-risk populations must have plans to mitigate the disaster’s impacts.
-These organizations are better informed about local culture than outside entities and will be on the ground for years.
+Local organizations are better informed about needs and culture than outside entities, they may be more familiar with impacted individuals and they will be on the ground for years.

 Read about the impact of funding local agencies to provide bilingual and culturally appropriate mental health services to fire survivors in California’s Sonoma County here.